john-corcoran/internetarchive-downloader/README.md

 ## Known issues

 1. Each Internet Archive item has an `[identifier]_files.xml` file containing Internet Archive metadata.
-In testing for this file, the hash value of the downloaded file does not always match the value listed in Internet Archive metadata, causing a warning to be generated.
+This file is not assessed during verification processes, as in testing it was found that the hash value of the downloaded file does not always match the value listed in Internet Archive metadata.
 2. A [Python bug](https://bugs.python.org/issue38428) may cause issues in Windows when trying to quit the script using `CTRL+C`.
 A `SIGBREAK` can be sent instead using `CTRL+BREAK`, or by invoking the on-screen keyboard (`WIN+R`, then run `osk.exe`) and using its `Ctrl+ScrLk` keys.

 ## Contributing